-Is your cat spraying in the house?
-Spraying, or urine marking, is something not all cats do, but when yours decides to call out a spot in your house for his personal bathroom use, it’s hard to think of a more offensive cat behavior.
+Spraying, or marking, is something not all cats do, but when yours decides to call out a spot in your house for his personal bathroom use, it’s hard to think of a more offensive cat behavior.

 My cat, Max, was a sprayer.
 And of all the places he picked to mark his territory, it was my stovetop!
 The smell permeated everything to the point where I couldn’t even use my oven or stovetop for quite some time.

-Spraying is essentially your cat’s way of marking his territory, much like how some dogs urine mark.
-But what’s the difference between spraying and urine marking?
+Your cat sprays to mark his territory, much like some dogs will urine mark.
+But what’s the difference between cat spraying and urine marking?

 Essentially, it’s in the position your cat assumes.
-When cats spray, they’ll back up to a standing object.
+When it comes to cat spraying, cats will back up to a standing object.
 It might be a wall, a chair leg, or another piece of furniture.
-They raise their tail erect and squirt urine.
+They raise their tail erect and squirt urine, usually on vertical surfaces.

 When cats urine mark, they’ll squat just as if they’re peeing normally and they’ll do this on a flat surface, like your carpet or your bed.

-According to The Humane Society, there are several possible reasons for this annoying and smelly behavior.
+There are several possible reasons for cat spraying.
 Take a look below and see which resonates with your cat.
 And remember, there could be more than one reason, as was the case with my cat, Max.

 Spraying Reason #1: Stress

 Cats are most certainly creatures of habit.
-Have you changed anything in your cat’s routine or environment?
-In Max’s case, we had recently moved into an apartment while we were awaiting our house to be built.
+Have you changed anything in your cat’s environment?
+What about his routine?
+In Max’s case, we had recently moved into an apartment while we were waiting for our house to be built.

 So think about your life recently.
 Have you moved?
 Have new family members been brought into the home?
 Has your routine changed?